-The Company did not accrue remuneration to employees and directors due to the loss making position for the year ended December 31, 2023 and 2022.
+The Company did not accrue remuneration to employees and directors due to the loss making position for the year ended December 31, 2023.
+For the year ended December 31, 2024, the Company accrued and recognized its remuneration to employee amounting to \$2,915, and director amounting to \$729.
 The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees and directors of the period, multiplied by the percentage remuneration to employees and directors as specified in the Company's Articles of Incorporation under operating cost or expense.
+If remuneration to employees is resolved to be distributed in stock, the number of shares is determined by dividend the amount of remuneration by the closing market price on the day before the approval by the Board of Directors meeting.
+The relevant information would be available at the Market Observation Post System website.

-(XVII) Revenue from contracts with customers
+(XVI) Revenue from contracts with customers